grab/grabplatform-sdk-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/GrabIdPartnerSDK.svg?style=flat)](https://cocoapods.org/pods/GrabIdPartnerSDK)
 [![Platform](https://img.shields.io/cocoapods/p/GrabIdPartnerSDK.svg?style=flat)](https://cocoapods.org/pods/GrabIdPartnerSDK)

+## Release Notes - 1.0.3
+The login API supports "Single Sign-On."
+Partner application can configure with Grab Id to take advantage of the login state of the Grab applications
+(i.e. PAX, etc.) for authorization.
+The client_public_info_endpoint contained in response of the discovery URL will provide the configuration of the URL scheme of the application that can be used to authenticate the user on behalf of partner application.
+If the user already login to the application
+(i.e. Grab PAX application, etc.), the user will only need to provide consent instead of going through the cumbersome authentication process.
+The login
+API will proxy the authorization request to the application (e.g. Grab PAX application) instead of using default Grab web login flow to authorize the user.
+Partner can also configure with Grab Id to launch into the  app store instead when it is not desirable to default authorization to web login.
+In this case, partner must handle error to retry or cancel the authorization request.

 ## Release Notes - 1.0.2

 - Partner SDK will login with PAX or DAX app instead of using webview if PAX/DAX is installed